 Sam’s a larger cat, a little over 12 pounds, but it was still necessary to buy the XX Small size.
 Anything else was too big to allow him to go about his normal feline routines.

 You don’t want a contraption that makes it hard or impossible for your cat to get in and out of a litter box, do you?

-Even so, there were times when he emerged from his litter box with — how should I put this? … evidence of recent activities.
+Even so, sometimes he emerged from his litter box with — how should I put this? … evidence of recent activities.